PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/bug-bounty-rules.md

 - Do not target our physical security measures (attempts against Polymesh property or data centers), or attempt to use social engineering (including phishing), spam, or distributed denial of service (DDoS) attacks.
 - Do not perform denial-of-service or resource-exhaustion testing against Mainnet, Testnet, public RPC nodes, or any infrastructure you do not control; such Vulnerabilities must be demonstrated only against local nodes or private networks under your control.
 - Do not engage in attacks that consume a substantial amount of POLYX which would be otherwise cost-prohibitive on Mainnet, or that degrade Testnet for other users.
-- Test limited-scope Confidential Assets functionality (see Exhibit A) only on Testnet or on local/private networks under your control.
+- Test Confidential Assets functionality (see Exhibit A) only on Testnet or on local/private networks under your control, as it is not yet deployed to Mainnet.
 - Do not exploit a Vulnerability except as necessary for responsible testing and reporting, and do not access, retain, or disclose any data belonging to others obtained in the course of your research.
 - Do not submit any intellectual property to us unless you have the right to grant us a license to use it.
 - Report Vulnerabilities only to us and not to anyone else.
 Do not publicly disclose Vulnerabilities until they have been addressed by Polymesh, especially for critical issues.